jrief/django-websocket-redis/docs/usage.rst

 Safety considerations
 ---------------------
-The default setting of **Websocket for Redis** is to allow every client to subscribe and to publish on every possible channel.
+The default setting of **Websocket for Redis** is to allow each client to subscribe and to publish on every possible channel.
 This normally is not what you want.
-Therefore **Websocket for Redis** allowes to restrict the channels for subscription and publishing to the application needs.
+Therefore **Websocket for Redis** allows to restrict the channels for subscription and publishing to your application needs.
 This is done by a callback function, which is called right after the initialization of the Websocket.
 This function shall be used to restrict the subscription/publishing channels for the current client.